 MAY I TAKE ONE DESIGN CLASS TO SEE IF I LIKE THE PROGRAM?

 Yes, you may take one Design Foundation Studio a semester.
 If you are interested in Graphic Design, the recommended classes are DES 120 or DES 150; if Industrial Design is your interest you should consider DES 130 or DES 140.
+If you are interested in the Design Studies, you should consider DES 150 or DES 140.

 HOW DO I APPLY TO TRANSFER TO THE SCHOOL OF DESIGN?